 Businesses can increase the productivity and efficiency of all employees by monitoring them and holding them accountable.

 While there are many ways to monitor employee behavior, GPS tracking is the most advanced option.
 With GPS tracking, managers can determine where an employee is, how long they stayed at a specific place, and how frequently they moved out.
+Most especially if you’re running a freight, cargo, or courier business, you can minimize the travelling salesman problem.

 For example, if you have employees in the field and need accurate hourly data for billing purposes, GPS can come in handy.
 With GPS tracking, you’ll be able to see exactly how long an employee was working with a client and bill them accordingly.
 And if you have a time clock app with GPS, you can enable geo-fencing for even more accuracy.